WDI-HK-8/ShellGame/README.md

 ## Installation

 - Clone the repository into your computer
-- Run bower install in your terminal on the directory where the repository is located
+- Run [bower](http://www.bower.io) install in your terminal on the directory where the repository is located.
-- Start a webserver inside the directory and go to the webserver address
+- Start a webserver inside the directory and go to the webserver address OR open index.html.
+(Webserver prefered)

 ## Basic Gameplay